-Guest artists Valerie Tevere and Angel Nevarez present a series of short video works as part of the film screening series curated by Visiting Associate Professor Amy Herzog for her spring course “Sonic Cinema: Music, Noise, and the Moving Image.”
-The evening begins at 7:30 p.m. on Tuesday, April 25, in the James M. Stewart ’32 Theater at 185 Nassau Street.
-A Q&A session with the artists follows the screening.
+Guest artists Valerie Tevere and Angel Nevarez present several of their short films and installation projects that mine the relationship between popular music, memory, and strategies for political resistance as part of the film screening series curated by Visiting Associate Professor Amy Herzog for her spring course “Sonic Cinema: Music, Noise, and the Moving Image.”
+The evening begins at 7:30 p.m. on Tuesday, April 25, at the Princeton Garden Theatre at 160 Nassau St. A Q&A session with the artists follows the screening.

 Tickets are free for Princeton University students, faculty and staff; show Princeton University ID at the Garden Theatre box office to pickup tickets.
 Public tickets are $6-11 available through the Garden Theatre box office online or in person.